Draghi hails "solid" growth as ECB keeps policy on hold

 ($1 = 0.8214 euros)

-Reporting by Balazs Koranyi; writing by Mark John; editing by Larry King
+Reporting by Balazs Koranyi; Writing by Mark John; Editing by Catherine Evans